breandan/markovian/README.md

 * Is there a tractable inversion sampling procedure for higher dimensional quantiles?
 * Is there a way to perform inference on Bayesian networks [using backprop](https://arxiv.org/pdf/1301.3847.pdf)?

-## Combinatorial Properties

-* [Stable distributions](https://en.wikipedia.org/wiki/Stable_distribution) are closed under convolution and linear combination of their random variables.
-* A distribution is called [infinitely divisible](https://en.wikipedia.org/wiki/Infinite_divisibility_(probability)) if it can be expressed as the sum of an arbitrary number of IID RVs.
-* Gaussian distributions form a [monoid](https://izbicki.me/blog/gausian-distributions-are-monoids).

 ## Example

 Suppose we have two Gaussian distributions with known parameters and want to combine them somehow: